Academic Classes

 Mrs. Christi Monti

-Textbook: Modern World History-Based Writing Lessons (IEW) Student manual; teacher’s manual and student resource packet recommended
+Textbook: Medieval History-Based Writing Lessons (IEW) Student manual; teacher’s manual and student resource packet recommended

 ISBN: 978-1-62341-331-6